cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 ### Resolution

 Request the website owner to investigate their Cloudflare security settings or allow your client IP address.
-Since the website owner blocked your request, Cloudflare support cannot override a customer’s security settings.
+Since the website owner blocked your request, Cloudflare support cannot override a customer's security settings.

 ___